 Shorelands, as defined in Wisconsin Administrative Rule Chapter NR 115, are "lands within 1,000 feet of the ordinary high watermark of a lake (including ponds and flowages) or 300 feet of a navigable stream or river or to the landward extent of the floodplain (whichever distance is greater)".
 Many homeowners and visitors seek out lakes and rivers as places to enjoy natural beauty in a quiet setting, yet the number of users and riparian landowners can create user conflicts due to demand for limited resources.
-Furthermore, due to the way it can alter the natural landscape, shoreland development changes the aesthetic and recreational value of lakes, rivers, and streams.
+Furthermore, due to the way it can alter the natural landscape, shoreland development changes the aesthetic, fishery, water quality, and recreational value of lakes, rivers, and streams.

 Shoreline development is an important consideration in lake development, particularly if the lake has a high degree of irregularity in its shoreline.
 More irregularity means more land area with access to the lake and therefore greater development pressure on the lakefront itself.
 Reservoirs and other impoundments tend to have more irregular shorelines since they reflect the flooding of existing landforms.
 Development impacts on these lakes are generally more severe than on natural lakes.
-The City has shoreland zoning provisions in its General Zoning Standards that require a 30-foot setback from surface water along with vegetation regulations for structures within shoreland areas.
+The City has shoreland zoning provisions in its General Zoning that require a 30-foot setback for structures from surface water along with limited vegetation removal within 30 feet of the shoreline to protect fisheries, water quality and wildlife habitat.
+In comparison, the towns surrounding the city provide greater shoreland protections with a 75-foot setback from the shoreline.